 How to Keep Mice Out of Grill

-1. Clean your grill after use and remove the food source.
+- Clean your grill after use and remove food sources

 Eliminating food sources is the first step in getting rid of mice at the BBQ.
 You should start by using a scraper on your grill’s surface, which can remove any remnants left from burnt food particles.
 If you do not have a scraper, flat-surfaced cutlery will also be able to scrape off old food and clean your now-rodent-free grill.